What are EDI payments and how do they differ from ACH and EFT?

 How do EDI payments work?

-EDI payments digitize payment data exchange that traditionally uses paper documents.
+EDI payments digitize the payment data exchange that traditionally uses paper documents.
 Here's how the process works for a large retailer when it places an order with its suppliers:

 - The procurement team generates a PO and uploads it to the EDI software.